sjackson0109/aws-cloud-fundamentals/README.md

 Navigate to the AMI section
 Select your current user
 Select `create access key`, select command line, click accept to the agreement, and click save Click the reveal icon to view the secret value.
-Save these credentials for later us
+Save these credentials for later use

 Note: I had to do this a couple of times as the lab is only available for 8-hours.